Enrollment Deferral Policy

 Students admitted from the waiting list for fall semester enrollment are expected to enroll for the fall semester.
 Cornell will not honor requests from students admitted from the waiting list to defer enrollment to the following fall.

-Admitted students wishing to defer enrollment for one or two years should submit a request in writing to the Cornell undergraduate college or school to which they have been admitted.
-The college or school may wish to discuss the request and the possibility of fulfilling enrollment deferral goals through a Cornell program.
+Admitted and newly enrolling students wishing to defer enrollment for one or two years should submit an official request to Cornell undergraduate admissions using your Application Status Page.
+You can email the Director of Undergraduate Admissions if you have any questions at firstname.lastname@example.org.
+We may wish to discuss the request and the possibility of fulfilling enrollment deferral goals through a Cornell program.

 Admitted students who are granted a deferral must submit a $400 enrollment deposit to reserve a place in the class ($800 for two years).